albar965/littlenavmap-manual/en/README.md

 ![Filter by Entries including](../images/icons/filter-add.png "Filter by Entries including")![Filter by Entries excluding](../images/icons/filter-remove.png "Filter by Entries excluding")

 Takes the text of the field under the cursor and sets the search filter for an including or an excluding search.
-This only enabled for text columns.
+This is only enabled for text columns.

 #### Reset Search {#reset-search}